openbaton/docs/docs/nfvo-configuration.md

 #### parameters related with the monitoring system

 **MONITORING:** Open Baton allows the monitoring of the VMs on top of which the VNFs are executing via an external monitoring system.
 At the moment Zabbix is the monitoring system supported.
-If you want to enable it, you need first to install and configure Zabbix server following the guide at this page [Zabbix server configuration][zabbix-server-configuration].
+If you want to enable it, you need first to install and configure Zabbix server following the guide at this page [Zabbix server configuration][zabbix-server-configuration-3.0].
 Once the Zabbix server is correctly configured and running, you only need to add following property:

 ```properties